 Competitor Race Rules

-- Once teams have received course maps & notes, it is forbidden for any team member to enter the event route until your race has officially begun.
+- Once teams have received course maps & notes, it is forbidden for any team member or their supporters to enter the event route until your race has officially begun.

 - All team members must wear their race team bib vests throughout the race, and bib vests must be worn over the outer garment or piece of equipment (including pack or life vest).